zf990318/CS655-Mini-Project/README.md

 #### 3.1.1 Set up GENI

-​	We only need to nodes for this project.
+​	We only need two nodes for this project.
 One of them is for HTML file.
 We use Nginx to start a html server.
 Another one is server which will provide a machine learning service.
 The script to download Rspec files is wget https://raw.githubusercontent.com/zf990318/CS655-Mini-Project/master/rspec.txt
 .
 When I started this project, I forgot to choose Publicly Routable Ip for the nodes which resulted in I can't visit the nodes even the service was started successfully.Make sure you choose the "Publicly Routable IP" option

+SSH to web interface node using:

+ssh -i ~/.ssh/id_geni_ssh_rsa yiyinghu@pcvm3-28.instageni.research.umich.edu -p 22

+SSH to ML-server node using:

+ssh -i ~/.ssh/id_geni_ssh_rsa yiyinghu@pcvm3-29.instageni.research.umich.edu -p 22

 #### 3.1.2 Set up HTML-Server